Compensation Implementation Leading Practices

 - Having a template for each process provides more flexibility in refining route maps and planning methods (standard org chart manager vs custom planner).

-- The planning method for Salary Planning is set to “Direct Manager”, which means any employee who is also a Manager in the Company org chart will get a worksheet created with his/her team member in it.
+- The planning method for Salary Planning is set to “Direct Manager”, which means any employee who is also a Manager in the Company org chart will get a worksheet created with their team member in it.

 - Eligibility rules are pre configured to exclude any team member with Hire Date (as found in Employment Information) greater than 12/31/19 or whose “Home/Host Designation” is “Host” (for Global Assignment cases).